Abnaby/-EmbeddedSystemsDiploma/Unit_14/Lesson4/README.md

 ![Problem](./Img/Another%20Problem.png)

 ## **Solve it**
-Update the functions instead of using a normal function that makes switch context and switch restore, Use the inline function, nacked attribute, or make a macro function to avoid the calling/restoring stack, and don't build stacks doesn't matter the task stack.
+Update the functions instead of using a normal function that makes switch context and switch restore, Use it as inline function, or make a macro function to avoid the calling/restoring stack, and don't build stacks doesn't matter the task stack.
-So Will Update the `PSRC_interface` Library for Version 2 that will support the nacked attribuite while calling the Function The compiler does not generate prologue and epilogue sequences for functions with `__attribute__((naked)).`
+So Will Update the `PSRC_interface` Library for Version 2.0 that will support the nacked attribuite while calling the Function
+The compiler does not generate prologue and epilogue sequences for functions with `__attribute__((naked)).` and always will support inline functions.

 ## *Contributing*
 Bug reports, feature requests, and so on are always welcome.
 Feel free to leave a note in the Issues section.